phuongwj/Front-end-Compiler/README.md

 # Front-end-Compiler
 Created a front-end compiler using Python.

-This repository will be updated soon to inform viewers on important things about this project.
+This repository will be updated soon, please hang on!